SteveWyntontje/Windows-Pro-Activation/README.md

 ### Step 2

 After rebooting you need to execute Step 2 as Administrator to activate your Windows Pro install, otherwise you will see "Activate Windows" at the right bottom of your screen.
 After you did that, you have a activated Windows Pro PC!
-Celebrate it!